 Criminal vs. Civil Cases

-Plaintiffs in sexual assault cases are called to the witness stand and
+Plaintiffs in sexual assault cases must testify and relive the alleged

-Alas, their next remedy may be a civil sexual assault lawsuit.
-In civil
+Alas, the next step is to civil sexual assault lawsuit.
+In civil law, the

-law, the burden of proof is much lower compared to criminal law, known
+burden of proof is much lower compared to criminal law, known as “preponderance

 Types of Civil Lawsuits

-In civil law, there is no such thing as a cause of action for “sexual
+In civil law, a cause of action for sexual assault doesn't exist.
+Rather,

-assault.”
-Rather, the plaintiff is able to file a lawsuit for one
+the plaintiff is able to file a lawsuit for one of several “intentional

-Common possible arguments under which to sue include:
+Common possible arguments under which to file a civil lawsuit include: